philcryer/tonka32/README.md

 ## tonka32?

 This was a random password a friend made up when we were creating end-user machines and needed temporary passwords.
+H/t fern.

 ## license
 The MIT License (MIT)